 Whether you lack credit history or have low credit score, you need to work on building your it up because one day you may need to get a loan and paying it back responsibly.
 Building credit however doesn't happen overnight, but it's essential for a carefree financial future, so it's worth the time and patience you need to invest.

-The easiest way to boost your credit is with credit-builder loans and secured cards.
+An easy way to boost your credit is with credit-builder loans and secured cards.
 These lending products are specially designed to serve this particular goal, restoring your score to a higher level.
 We'll take a close look at each of them, to see exactly how they work, and which of them seems to be a better option.

 As a Canadian lender that specializes in providing instant online payday loans, we put together this article that explains the different between Credit Builder Loans or Secured Credit Card.